Skip to content

 Page does not load

-Symptom: Browser cannot open http://127.0.0.1:3000/data-tasks.
+Symptom: Browser cannot open the workbench URL.

 Fix:

-• Check whether port 3000 is in use.
+• Check whether port 3000 is in use; if the deploy script chose another port, use the URL it printed.

 Backend not running